 2. Open the Camera App and frame your shot.

-3. Night mode will come on automatically when it detects a low-light setting, but you can tap the Night mode icon to set the duration that the shutter will remain open.
+3. Night mode will come on automatically when it detects a low-light setting, but you can tap the Night mode icon to set the duration for which the shutter will remain open.
 The darker the sky, the longer you will want to set the duration.

 4. Tap the shutter button and watch the scene brighten as the timer counts down.